Consulting Terminology: 120+ Buzzwords to Know

 Example: Our marketing campaign is starting to gain traction with our target audience.

-Gantt chart: A visual representation of a project schedule that shows tasks, durations, and dependencies.
+Gantt chart: A visual bar chart that shows a project schedule with tasks, durations, dependencies, and milestones plotted against time.

 Example: We need granular data to understand the specific factors driving customer satisfaction.